 You will receive training.

-DCP&P provides pre-service training so that you can help your foster child and work in partnership with other professionals.
+CP&P provides pre-service training so that you can help your child in care and work in partnership with other professionals.
 Ongoing training will help you be a successful foster parent.

 Your entire household must be involved.